5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

   Note: The official patch introduces the path `_SB._INI`, you should make sure that `_SB._INI` does not exist in DSDT and other patches when using it.

-- Disable AWAC where SSDT-AWAC has no effect ***SSDT-AWAC_STA0*** , check ioreg, AWAC must not be present .Example on some HP with 8th gen CPU or higher.
+- Disable AWAC where SSDT-AWAC has no effect trial ***SSDT-AWAC_STA0*** , check ioreg, AWAC must not be present .Example on some HP with 8th gen CPU or higher.

   ```Swift
     DefinitionBlock ("", "SSDT", 2, "ACDT", "AWAC", 0x00000000)